Many people think of side-hustles as a way to generate extra income, but even a part-time side hustles can add up to a

 I had no idea that people were already making money with blogging and had no idea what affiliate marketing was….
 I just was doing it for myself!

 I got bored after a couple of posts though and then left it for many years before I joined this online platform and learnt about niche sites and affiliate marketing.

 Sometimes I really wish I hadn’t waited so long….
-But no point looking back!
+But there is no point looking back now.

 At least I started when I did.
 I often think this about other side hustles… like Merch by Amazon.
-Much of the time, it really does help to be there FIRST.
+Much of the time, it really does help to be the first in line.

 But all you can do is keep pushing, trying and seeking!
 I’m always on the look out for new opportunities.

 Personally, I love learning new things!
 Particularly, learning new skills that can eventually make me money.